mwang840/mwang840/README.md

 3.Python

-4.C

-5.JavaScript
+4.TypeScript

+5.R

 6.HTML

-7.TypeScript
+7.C

 8.CSS

 9.React

+10.Node.js

+11.Git Bash

 Languages I will learn more in the future are:

 1.C#

-2.Git Bash
+2.Shell scripting

 3.SQL